 1. Please call Nicki Branch at 760-519-2190 if you are interested in seeing a horse for adoption.
 Tell Nicki about yourself and what you are looking for in a horse and how its life would be with you and your family, your horses and experience.
 Tell her which horse you saw on the blog you are interested in.
 Do not say "what do you have?" as we have 35 rescued horses here.
 Tell her if you currently have horses, or horses you have owned in the past, how much you ride, how you ride, facility, etc. If Nicki likes how you sound, then she will set up an appointment for you to come meet the horse here at FalconRidge.
-We are located in Valley Center, near the Lavender Farm.
+We are located in Valley Center, California.
+We do not adopt horses to Mexico or out of the country.
 Rideable horses for adoption are available to see by appointment with one of our trainers.
 Nonrideable horses for adoption are available for viewing on Saturdays at FalconRidge between the hours of 10am and 4pm.
 If you cannot make a Saturday let us know so we can schedule another time.
 The ranch is closed on any day if it rains or has rained one or two days prior.

 Thank you for wanting to adopt a horse, instead of breed or buy one!
 Don't shop, ADOPT!